Deep Joint Source-Channel Coding Over Cooperative Relay Networks

 where $\widetilde{\bm{n}}$ is AWGN with zero mean and variance $N_d+\frac{N_r \alpha_{rd}^2}{\alpha_{sr}^2+N_r}$.

-Given \eqref{equ:destination-receive} and \eqref{equ:AF}, the received signal at the destination from two transmission periods can be combined by MRC to generate an estimate of $\bm{z}$, denoted by $\widetilde{\bm{z}}$, expressed as:
+Given \eqref{equ:destination-receive} and \eqref{equ:AF}, the received signal at the destination from two transmission periods can be combined by MRC to generate an estimate of $\bm{z}$, expressed as:

-Then we convert $\widetilde{\bm{z}}$ into a real vector, reshape it and feed it to the DeepJSCC-AF decoder along with the SNR values of the three links.
-The whole system is trained in an end-to-end fashion and we choose the mean square error (MSE) as the loss function:
+Then we convert $\widetilde{\bm{z}}$ into a real vector, reshape it, and feed it to the DeepJSCC-AF decoder along with $\mathbf{SNR}$.
+The whole system is trained in an end-to-end fashion with mean square error (MSE) as the loss function: